giorgiagandolfi/DNA-RNA_Dynamics/report.md

 #### Average linkage
 ![average linkage](https://github.com/giorgiagandolfi/DNA-RNA_Dynamics/blob/master/average_link_ord.png)

-Dendrogram generated using complete linkage method is charatcterized by compact and well-defined clusters both for the probes and for the samples.
-While dendrograms generated with single linkage method show the chaining effect, expecially in the probes' one.
-However, all heatmaps exhibit a clear division between WT samples (blue) and DS samples (red), as well as a distiction between hypermethylated (high expression level) and ipomethylated (low expression level) CpG islands.
+Dendrograms generated using complete linkage method are charatcterized by compact and well-defined clusters both for the probes and for the samples, while using single linkage method dendrograms exhibit the expected chaining effect.
+However, all heatmaps show a clear division between WT samples (blue) and DS samples (red), as well as a distiction between iper-methylated (high expression level) and ipo-methylated (low expression level) CpG island probes.

 ### Step 12: Produce a volcano plot and a Manhattan plot of the results of differential methylation analysis.
 A **volcano plot** is a type of scatterplot that displays the statistical significance against the fold change; it can be coupled with Gene Ontology enrichment.
 The fold change is calculated as the difference between the average beta values of WT samples and the average beta values of DS samples, in the following way.